 Blackrock, which is in Page County, should not be confused with Blackrock further south in Rockingham County.
 Oddly, even though both mountains are located in Shenandoah National Park, they have the same name on topographic maps.

 Getting ThereFrom Washington DC follow I-66 West and exit onto US 29 at Gainesville.
 Follow to Warrenton, and take 211 West.
 Take 211 to Sperryville until you reach Skyline Drive.
 Take Skyline Drive south for about 20 miles to hit any of the various trailheads.

-RoutesBlackrock can be climbed via several different ways.
+RoutesBlackrock can be hiked via several different routes.
 While short routes are available inside the Big Meadows area, for those seeking longer routes via trails that run primarily through the woods, these are your best options.

 Fishers Gap (3070')